noelwelsh/noelwelsh.com/content/posts/2025-11-25-building-an-id-scheme.md

 However, that is not the case.
 We need to first address another business requirement: our identifiers will be visible to customers.
-There are many 20 character alphanumeric strings, like `"pleasegofuckyourself"`, that we don't want them to see.
+There are many 20 character alphanumeric strings, like `"whyareyousopoopyhead"`, that we don't want them to see.
 There is no *great* way to avoid generating potentially offensive strings, but a simple and reasonable approach to mitigation is to drop vowels.
 Without vowels a customer will at least have to do some creative interpretation before deciding a random identifier is actually a coded insult.
 However, this reduces the information capacity of identifiers to just 99 bits.